 Whoever you are, and wherever you are in your parenting and personal life journey – something brought you to this page to read this series.
 My goal while you’re here, is to get you to think about what really matters to you and your family – and to become a more aware parent in general – whether you agree with me or not.

 I’m really excited about this project, and really encourage YOU to contribute your ideas and thoughts on each trait as we go on this alphabetic journey.
-I really think it will be fun to hear others’ approaches and ideas for teaching their kids these concepts.
+I really think it will be fun to hear others’ approaches and ideas for teaching their kids these traits.

-A for Adventurous!
+A is for Adventurous